How are my rates spent?

 Your rates and charges help to fund a range of services plus essential infrastructure such as roads, footpaths, parks and foreshores and sporting facilities.

 The level of rates and charges to be applied is reviewed each year as part of the annual budget process.
 Council’s infrastructure and service funding priorities are determined following extensive community consultation.

-A new rating system applies to Council rates and charges from 1 July 2016, including a rate cap of 2.5% introduced by the State Government in the 2016/17 financial year on general rates, but excluding waste management.
+A new rating system has applied to Council rates and charges from 1 July 2016, including a rate cap introduced by the State Government in the 2016–17 financial year on general rates, but excluding waste management.

 Council adopted a Rating Strategy for the 2018–19 financial year in March 2018.
 The 2018–19 Rating Strategy includes the following key changes: